 When Cooks joined Pitt four years ago from Winston-Salem State University in North Carolina, he began to anticipate the upswing in new construction and renovations.
 At that time, Pitt didn’t yet have a project management (PM) strategy to manage its large and sophisticated portfolio of projects.

-His department used various Microsoft Office 365 apps such as Excel, Access and Project.
+His department used various Microsoft 365 apps such as Excel, Access and Project.
 Their Access database was built over a period of years, and although Cooks was thrilled to bolt on to the university’s financial system, the database wasn’t robust enough to track a portfolio of projects.
 There was a lot of attribute data that needed to be tracked from approval processes.
 What Cooks’ department had cobbled together wasn’t a CPM scheduling tool, and it didn’t have the sophistication that he needed to manage projects, especially at the portfolio level.

 Pitt was in need of a construction project management solution, but had a limited budget.